janibashamd/waf_generator/README.md

 Application is written in flask, deployed as k8s service and finally published on F5 XC load balancer over internet so users can access the application.

+---
+Valid API Endpoints: [ /, /download_file/<target>]
+Allowed Mehods: [(GET & POST), GET]
+---

-Below are the steps for creating custom WAF bundle:
+Below are the steps for creating custom WAF bundle through UI:
 1. Open browser and navigate to `https://wafgen.f5-hyd-demo.com`
 2. Provide all user inputs and then click on `Submit` button
 3. From page, users can either `copy` or `download` the populated WAF signature data
 4. Next as a optional step, customers can import this bundle in any of the WAF engines and add it to their WAF configuration (Note: this is not covered as part of the project)

 ## Deployment Steps
 If users don't want to use publicly available DNS, they can deploy this application locally in below ways: